LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 common):

--  Meta-arguments are always called in the meta-predicate calling context, independently of using explicit or implicit message-sending (to the object defining the meta-predicate when not local).
+-  Meta-arguments are always called in the meta-predicate calling context, independent of using explicit or implicit message-sending (to the object defining the meta-predicate when not local).
 Most Prolog systems have different semantics for explicit versus implicit module qualification.

--  Logtalk is not based on a predicate prefixing mechanism and thus the meta-predicate directive is required for any predicate with meta-arguments (including when simply passing the meta-arguments to a call to another meta-predicate).
-This is usually not required in Prolog systems due to the module-prefixing of meta-arguments.
+-  Logtalk is not based on a predicate prefixing mechanism.
+Therefore, the meta-predicate directive is required for any predicate with meta-arguments (including when simply passing the meta-arguments to a call to another meta-predicate).
+This is usually not required in Prolog systems due to the module prefixing of meta-arguments.

 -  Sending a message from a meta-predicate definition to call a meta-predicate defined in another object resets the calling context for any passed meta-argument to the object sending the message (including for messages to *self*).
-Meta-arguments behave differently in Prolog systems due to their module-prefixing.
+Meta-arguments behave differently in Prolog systems due to their module prefixing.

 -  Logtalk protects from common scenarios where specially crafted meta-predicate definitions are used to break object (and category) encapsulation by changing